jonelo/jonelo/README.md

 ### Hi there 👋

-Welcome to my source code repositories on Github!
+Welcome to my source code repositories on GitHub!

 ✨ You find other interesting stuff at https://johann.loefflmann.net ✨